 Flowers Foods (FLO) Short term Debt (2016 - 2026)

-Flowers Foods (FLO) has disclosed Short term Debt for 17 consecutive years, with $399.6 million as the latest value for Q1 2026.
+Flowers Foods has reported Short term Debt over the past 17 years, most recently at $399.6 million for Q1 2026.

 - Quarterly Short term Debt rose 30874.81% to $399.6 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $399.6 million through Jan 2026, up 30874.81% year-over-year, with the annual reading at $399.6 million for FY2026, 30874.81% up from the prior year.